mbborromeo/angular7-flickr-photo-gallery/README.md

 Cross-browser compatibility tested on browsers: IE10+, Firefox and Chrome.

-This project refers to the Angular.io Tour of Heroes tutorial (https://angular.io/tutorial) but is modified.
+I referred to the [Angular Tour of Heroes tutorial](https://angular.io/tutorial) while making this, but modified it to suit this project.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.